lockmepl/lockme-wordpress/readme.txt

 == Changelog ==

+= 2.8 =

+* Added ID prefix option for situations where ID conflict might occur between systems or installations.

 = 2.7 =

-* This plugin no longer uses and initializes session for token generation
+* This plugin no longer uses and initializes session for token generation.

 = 2.6 =

-* Add support for Amelia Booking
+* Add support for Amelia Booking.

 = 2.5 =

-* Drop support for PHP 8.0 and WordPress lower than 6.4
+* Drop support for PHP 8.0 and WordPress lower than 6.4.
-* Mark lockme related options as not autoloaded
+* Mark lockme related options as not autoloaded.
-* Only use session when needed and close it immediately after for performance regression problems
+* Only use session when needed and close it immediately after for performance regression problems.

 = 2.4 =